MesserLab/SLiM/treerec/implementation.md

 non-SLiM entries in it which got carried over by SLiM from a tree sequence that was read in.

+We also require the "slim_id" key in metadata to match the row of the population table in which it is found.
+The reason for this is because we may refer to (sub)population IDs in several places: (a) the population column of the node table; (b) the subpopulation entry of the individual metadata; (c) the subpopulation entry of the mutation metadata.
+Of these, (a) is exposed to tskit (and so will remain consistent under tskit operations) but (b) and (c) are not.
+However, SLiM will ensure that (a), (b), and (c) remain consistent.
+It would be possible to decouple row of the population table with "slim_id" entry in metadata, by simply declaring that things referred to in metadata refer to the slim_id of a population's metadata, while the population column in tables refers to the population id as usual.
+However, this would then require substantial downstream consistency checking: for instance, individual->node->population.metadata["slim_id"] should always equal individual.metadata["subpopulation"] .
+We would also need to ensure that the slim_id's were always unique.

 ## Metadata schemas